thomasboni/docker-coala/README.md

 # docker-coala
-A Docker image with coala, all coala-bears and coala-quickinstall
+A Docker image with coala, all coala-bears and coala-quickstart

+Versioning follow coala-quickstart version